 Now that you have that information:

-- Click the cog icon and select settings.
+- Click the cog icon labelled ‘Settings’ in the bottom left.

 - Paste in the settings from above remembering to use your own value for logical processors.